Chapter 15 Model selection and combinations in ADAM

 - Should we select model or combine forecasts from different ones?

 - Do we need all models in the pool?

-In this chapter, we discuss all aspects, related to model selection and combinations in ADAM.
-We will start the discussion with principles based on information criteria (discussed in Chapter 13 of Svetunkov (2021c)) for both ETS and ARIMA.
-We then move to the explanatory variables selection and finish with topics, related to pooling and then we will finish with selection and combinations based on rolling origin.
+In this chapter, we discuss the aspects, related to model selection and combinations in ADAM.
+We start the discussion with principles based on information criteria (discussed in Chapter 13 of Svetunkov (2021c)) for both ETS and ARIMA.
+We then move to the explanatory variables selection and finish with topics, related to combinations of models.

 Before we do that, we need to recall the distributional assumptions (see Chapter 3 of Svetunkov (2021c)) in ADAM, which play an important role if the model is estimated via the maximisation of likelihood function.
 In this case an information criterion (IC) can be calculated and used for the selection of the most appropriate model across the eight dimensions mentioned above.
 Typically, this is done by fitting all the candidate models and then selecting the one that has the lowest IC.
 For example, when a best fitting distribution needs to be selected, we could fit ADAMs with all the supported distributions and then select the one that leads to the lowest IC.
 Here is the list of the supported distributions in ADAM: